 The Infiltration Begins – “Cleansing the Cults”

-- Install a Gentile denomination within the Tabernacle itself
+- Install a Gentile denomination inside the holy place.

 The Strategy – Destroy from Within

-“Since I’ve become head of the Tabernacle Temple, I will now replace all systems with Presbyterian teachings.”
+Standing at the pulpit, Pastor Nicholas made a cold announcement: “Since I’ve become head of the Tabernacle Temple, I will now replace all systems with Presbyterian teachings.”
+The congregation, bewildered, began to feel the ground shift beneath them.

 The Mark of the Beast – Ordination Day